John Wolff's Web Museum

 - Prepare a set of numbered bags or containers to receive the parts

-in column order.
-Column 1 is on the right.
+in column order, and to store the cleaned parts.
+Column 1 is on the

 - Unscrew and remove the top of the clearing handle.
 Pull off the